|

 He reached a door at the far end of the warehouse and flung it open.

-“Thanks,” I whispered. “… Sorry about the hassle, fellow
+right," he said; then he stepped through the doorway and disappeared.
+"Thanks," I whispered. "… Sorry about the hassle, fellow non-publishee."

 above me; then I heard muffled shouts.
 I casually walked over to